ox-hugo

 to start this project.The HUGO_SECTION

-is the bare-minimum requirement to specify the destination path.
-That path can be further tweaked using HUGO_BUNDLE
+to specify the destination path.
+That path can be further tweaked

 key (and the associated EXPORT_HUGO_BUNDLE

-property), and the EXPORT_HUGO_SECTION*
+property), and the EXPORT_HUGO_SECTION_FRAG

-property (only for per-subtree exports). ↩︎
+property (only for